psychology-of-AI/Personality-Illusion/README.md

 # The Personality Illusion: Revealing Dissociation Between Self-Reports & Behavior in LLMs

+🚩 **News**: Our paper is accepted to ICML 2026.
+See you in Seoul, South Korea!

 🏆 **News**: Our paper won the Best Paper Honorable Mention award at NeurIPS LAW Workshop.
 Thanks for the recognition!

 🚩 **News**: Our paper is accepted as an **Oral Presentation** to the NeurIPS 2025 Workshop on Bridging Language, Agent, and World Models for Reasoning and Planning (LAW).
 See you in San Diego!